aledecicco/english-programming-language/README.md

 ## Features
 - Spaces are allowed in variable and function names.
 - Arguments can be passed by value or by reference.
+- A strong type system is used for disambiguation.
 - Garbage collector.
-- Try-catch, loops, and conditionals.
+- Loops, conditionals, and try-catch.
 - Optional function parameter names, with aliases generation.

 ## Work in progress
-- Adding more built-in functions.
-- Finding a better syntax for specifying function return types.
+- Finding a more natural syntax for specifying function return types.

 ## Possible improvements:
 - Importing other files as libraries.